Appliance maintenance to-dos for your home

 Garbage disposal: Check for blockages and remove with tongs, then run the disposal with a deodorizing or cleaning agent such as ice cubes and salt, vinegar or even frozen citrus.

 Dishwasher: Follow manufacturer recommendations for cleaning.
-Regularly inspect the racks for chips and go over them with special touch-up paint to prevent exposed metal and rust, which can damage your dishes.
+Regularly inspect the racks for chips and go over them with special appliance touch-up paint to prevent exposed metal and rust, which can damage your dishes.

 Fridge: Clean the interior, exterior and coils according to the manufacturer's instructions.
 Regularly inspect the seals on the doors for cracks or breaks.
+Clean the door gaskets regularly with warm water and a sponge so the doors seal properly and gaskets don’t get stuck or rip.
+If possible, reposition your fridge to allow for air flow behind it to help it run more efficiently.

 Appliance maintenance in your laundry